brandonmarino/3rd-Year-Game-Project/README.txt

   part of the map.
 If neither player can complete that challenge, the game is a draw.

 Othello
   Board game which is ordinarily played on a board of size 8 rows by 8 columns.
-This implementation lowers the size of the board to 4 rows by 4 columns for logistical purposes.
 Two players are involved with each game, a 'Black' player and a 'White' player.
 This implementation uses a 'B' to represent a black tile and a 'W' to represent a white tile in the console.
 The GUI uses black and white ellipses.
 Each player starts with half of the available tiles.
 The game consists of each player trying to flank their opponent's pieces of lines of pieces.